We are here to help!

 Students, faculty, staff, community partners, and friends of the Center are invited to contact any of us directly to set up a meeting.

-Carrie Donovan, Assistant Director
+Carrie Donovan, Director of Strategic Initiatives

 Carrie supports the education partnerships staff at the PSC as well as center-wide operations.
 Carrie also advises CREATE, the arts-in-education service program, and Bridging Berkeley, a middle-school math mentoring program.
 Before joining the Center in 2005, Carrie was the youth director at CIRCLE, a national research organization focused on youth civic engagement and political participation.

 Cassy Huang, Associate Director

 Cassy Huang (she/her) has over 10 years of experience coaching students to envision and build a more just and inclusive future for themselves and their communities.
 Currently, her PSC portfolio includes Alternative Breaks, Residential Initiative, and Lingnan W.T.
 Chan Fellowship.
 Prior to joining the PSC in 2017, Cassy worked in schools and nonprofit organizations with the goal of increasing access and persistence in higher education for traditionally underrepresented, low-income, first-generation college students.
 Outside of the PSC, she volunteers as a domestic violence advocate for W.O.M.A.N.
 Inc., and is also involved with Destination College Alumni Association, which provides networking, professional development and graduate scholarships for first generation professionals.
 Cassy holds a B.A. from UC Berkeley in Psychology and a minor in Education and Ed.M. from Harvard Graduate School of Education with a focus on Prevention Science and Practice.